GeneralTask/task-manager/README.md

 }
 ```

-Run klogin, and your credentials should be updated to include the access for Kubernetes.
+Run `klogin`, and your credentials should be updated to include the access for Kubernetes.

 Now, locally on your laptop, run: